 Sometimes, a CMOS battery might cause this issue on a computer.
 And it can’t help to load the basic BIOS files on a computer.
 The battery is a small thing to suspect, but it is one of the main components in the entire motherboard.

 The main question is, how do you determine whether the problem is with the CMOS battery or other components on the computer?
 Well, there is no shortcut or recommended tool yet for hardware scanning.

 Make sure you check all the above conditions and then come to the CMOS battery for assurance.

 Here you don’t have other options except to replace your CMOS battery with the new one.
 Don’t worry, its cost is cheap.

-These are the issues that I found on a PC when it is displaying a blank screen instead of BIOS.
+These are the issues that I found on a computer when it is not booting to BIOS.